SyncfusionExamples/blazor-charts/README.md

-# Blazor Chart Component Using Blazor Web App
+# Blazor Charts Component Using Blazor Web App
 This repository contains examples to help you how to create and customize the charts with real time examples

 ## System requirements